eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

 CMake installation
 ==================

+.. warning:

+Only use this installation method if the colcon_ installation method is not suitable for your needs.

 This section explains how to compile *eProsima Fast DDS Monitor* with CMake_, either :ref:`locally <local_installation_sl>` or :ref:`globally <global_installation_sl>`.